GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

+### This is an old version, please go to see Dragon-Alpha-v1.3 in my Repositories!!!

 # Dragon-Alpha-v1.2-source
 > - The source code of Dragon-Alpha-v1.2.
 > - The code is specifically optimized for sm86 GPUs, e.g. RTX4090 and RTX3090.